ThomasBassa/near-netcar/docs/Unified Design.md

 powered.
 The light will be powered by a battery connected by two bare end lead wires with two pins, power and ground.
 The GPIO library will again be used.

-DC 24V Electronic Amber LED Flashing Alarm Buzzer Siren 100dB BJ-3 http://www.amazon.com/OBLONG-SURFACE-CLEARANCE-MARKER-EL-114303CA/dp/B00N54AT54/ref=sr_1_13?s=electronics&ie=UTF8&qid=1433356800&sr=1-13&keywords=amber+LEDs
+DC 24V Electronic Amber LED Flashing Alarm Siren 100dB BJ-3 http://www.amazon.com/OBLONG-SURFACE-CLEARANCE-MARKER-EL-114303CA/dp/B00N54AT54/ref=sr_1_13?s=electronics&ie=UTF8&qid=1433356800&sr=1-13&keywords=amber+LEDs

 ## Servo/Motor Control (D001)